R4d0y/DoIPScan/README.md

+# DoIP Scanner

-oIP scanner is a Python based script that enumerates the diffenrent services availabe in an Electronical Control Unit.
+DoIP scanner is a Python based script that enumerates the diffenrent services availabe in an Electronical Control Unit.

 ## Requirements